mc-tau-ui/tau-docs/docs/builtin-comps/center.md

 ## Parameters
 1. `child`
-    - The child to center
+    - The child to center.

 ## Space Behaviour
 - Minimum